Healthdirect Free Australian health advice you can count on.

 Perinatal depression is common during both pregnancy (prenatal depression) and after childbirth (postnatal depression).
 Many women with these conditions may not realise they have depression.

-Pregnancy and the weeks following childbirth involve huge changes and adjustments.
-After childbirth, you may go through the ‘baby blues’, which can make you feel exhausted, anxious or unhappy.
+Pregnancy and the weeks following childbirth involve many changes and adjustments.
+After childbirth, you may experience the 'baby blues', which can make you feel exhausted, anxious or unhappy.

 If you think you have perinatal depression, talk to your healthcare provider.
-If you think your partner or someone you care about is experiencing perinatal depression, it’s important that you encourage them to see their healthcare provider.
+If you think your partner or someone you care about is experiencing perinatal depression, encourage them to seek help from their healthcare provider.

 Perimenopausal depression

 Because of changing hormone levels, menopause can be a challenging time.
-This includes abnormal periods, problems sleeping, mood swings and hot flushes.
-The risk of depression for women increases at this time.
+This includes symptoms such as:

-Some of the symptoms are the same as the symptoms of ‘typical depression’.
-However, they also include more problems with memory and concentration, paranoid thinking and irritability.
+Some of the symptoms of perimenopausal depression are the same as the symptoms of typical depression.
+However, they also include problems with:

 • have been feeling sad or depressed most of the time